httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 : The entity that is generating or has generated an HTTP Message Signature.
 Note that multiple entities can act as signers and apply separate HTTP Message Signatures to a given HTTP Message.

 Verifier:
 : An entity that is verifying or has verified an HTTP Message Signature against an HTTP Message.
 Note that an HTTP Message Signature may be verified multiple times, potentially by different entities.

 HTTP Message Component:
 : A portion of an HTTP message that is capable of being covered by an HTTP Message Signature.

+Derived Component:
+: An HTTP Message Component derived from the HTTP message through the use of a specified algorithm or process.
+See {{derived-components}}.

 HTTP Message Component Name:
-: A name that identifies an HTTP Message Component.
+: A string that identifies an HTTP Message Component's source, such as a field name or derived component name.

 HTTP Message Component Identifier:
 : The combination of an HTTP Message Component Name and any parameters that uniquely identifies a specific HTTP Message Component in respect to a particular HTTP Message Signature and the HTTP Message it applies to.